 Some small dog breeds are well-suited for small apartments.
 Most of these dogs are light enough to carry but can also easily manage stairs.
 While these pets are small, they still need to be taken out and exercised regularly.

-Shih Tzus are bred to be the ultimate companions, and they do very well in apartments.
-They will bark some, but it generally isn't excessive.
-They're playful, but they also have calm natures.
-They will often go lay down somewhere and just observe what's going on around them, but they're happiest when they can cuddle up to their human companions.
+The shih tzu breed is the ultimate companion, and they do very well in apartments.
+They bark a little, but it generally isn't excessive.
+They're playful but also have a calm nature.
+They're happiest when they can cuddle up to their human companions.

-Shih Tzus have moderate exercise needs, so a walk around the block once a day usually suffices, but they will need three or four trips outside daily to relieve themselves.
+This toy breed enjoys a walk around the block once a day, but they will need three or four trips outside daily to relieve themselves.